-- The Office of Legislative Services (OLS) estimates that the bill will have several indeterminate annual fiscal impacts as the cost to establish and operate stormwater utilities will be incurred by certain counties, municipalities, and authorities.
-However, these entities will serve as a conduit for cost reimbursements through the imposition of stormwater utility fees and other charges. - The bill will increase the annual expenditures of counties, municipalities, and certain authorities that choose to establish a stormwater utility by an indeterminate amount.
-The OLS notes that the increase in expenditures will be offset by the annual revenue increase from the imposition of stormwater utility fees and other charges.
-In many cases, operational, maintenance, and capital costs can be almost fully recovered through the imposition of these fees and other charges, with a small portion funded through bonds and other sources. - The Department of Environmental Protection (DEP) will experience an indeterminate annual revenue and expenditure increase equal to five percent of the fees and other charges collected by each stormwater utility, or \$50,000, whichever is less, that the bill dedicates to the DEP to pay for various stormwater-related costs.
+- The bill will increase the annual expenditures of counties, municipalities, and certain authorities that choose to establish a stormwater utility by an indeterminate amount.
+The Office of Legislative Services (OLS) notes that the increase in expenditures will be offset by the annual revenue increase from the imposition of stormwater utility fees and other charges.
+In many cases, operational, maintenance, and capital costs can be almost fully recovered through the imposition of these fees and other charges, with a small portion funded through bonds and other sources. - Any county, municipality, or authority that collects a stormwater utility fee under the bill would be required to remit to the State Treasurer annually an amount equal to five percent of all such fees collected by the stormwater utility, or \$50,000, whichever amount is less.
+The State Treasurer would deposit these moneys into the "Clean Stormwater and Flood Reduction Fund" which would be specifically dedicated to and used by the Department of

-• Any county, municipality, or authority that collects fees and other charges through a stormwater utility would be required to remit to the State Treasurer annually an amount equal to five percent of all such fees and other charges collected by the stormwater utility, or \$50,000, whichever amount is less.
-The State Treasurer would deposit these moneys into the "Clean Stormwater and Flood Reduction Fund" which would be specifically dedicated to and used by the DEP to fund planning, implementation, and coordination activities related to stormwater utilities and other stormwater related programs.
-The DEP will therefore experience an indeterminate annual revenue and expenditure increase equal to the five percent of all such fees and other charges collected by each stormwater utility, or \$50,000, whichever amount is less.
+Environmental Protection (DEP) for stormwater management purposes.
+The DEP will therefore experience an indeterminate annual increase in revenues and expenditures.

-To the extent surplus revenue is collected, the bill would permit counties and municipalities to transfer up to five percent of the annual cost of operation of the utility to the local budget.
-Consequently, counties and municipalities may experience an indeterminate annual revenue increase equal to up to five percent.
+- To the extent surplus revenue is collected, the bill would permit counties and municipalities to transfer up to five percent of the annual cost of operation of the utility to the local budget.
+Consequently, counties and municipalities may experience an indeterminate annual revenue increase equal to up to five percent of stormwater fees its stormwater utility collects. - The bill limits application of the two percent cap on annual increases in a regional sewerage authority's fee-funded appropriations and user fees, established by P.L.2017, c.290, to only certain counties.
+Sewerage authorities that are no longer subject to the cap may spend and raise more revenue from users than under existing law.